bentoml/BentoML/README.md

 $ bentoml containerize IrisClassifier:latest -t iris-classifier
 ```

-Start the docker container to test out its functionalities:
+Start a container with the docker image built in the previous step:
 ```bash
 $ docker run -p 5000:5000 iris-classifier --enable-microbatch --workers=1
 ```